belgif/rest-guide-validator/readme.md

 Error message:
 ```
-file: location-v1.yaml: ln 23:  [MANDATORY]    [cod-design]      New code types SHOULD be represented as string values in lowerCamelCase.       /components/schemas/BelgianRegionCode
+file: location-v1.yaml: ln 23:  [REQUIRED]    [cod-design]      New code types SHOULD be represented as string values in lowerCamelCase.       /components/schemas/BelgianRegionCode
 ```

 OpenAPI document: